lucasjinreal/neovim/readme.md

 The whole plugin system should work out-of-box, but some complicated need additional setups.
 For completion plugin,we using `COQ`.
 You need run `COQdeps` first to install dependencies.

+1. `Mason`:

+Mason is for LSP, code completion.
+After installed the essential plugins, you should have Mason, type `Mason` you can install the plugins from floating windows.

 ## Fonts